Phased-Array Laser Power Beaming from Cislunar Space to the Lunar Surface: Phased Array Architectures for Lunar-Orbiting Laser Power Beaming

-\paragraph{Advanced Design Methods:} Techniques such as genetic algorithms, simulated annealing, or iterative FFT-based optimizations iteratively adjust sub-aperture locations to minimize sidelobes or maximize main-lobe efficiency.
+As far as the relevant design methods are concerned, techniques such as genetic algorithms, simulated annealing, or iterative FFT-based optimizations iteratively adjust sub-aperture locations to minimize sidelobes or maximize main-lobe efficiency.
 Cost functions may penalize peak sidelobe levels, target a specific beam pattern, or balance multiple criteria.
 For arrays with tens or hundreds of sub-apertures, these methods can require substantial offline computation; the final layout is then implemented in hardware.